LaurentVeyssier/Topic-Modeling-and-Document-Categorization-using-Latent-Dirichlet-Allocation/README.md

 ![](asset/image3.png)                ![](asset/image1.png)

-Latent Dirichlet Allocation is fundamentally factorizing the Bag of Words matrix (documents x vocabulary (all the unique words) with aij being the occurence) into two smaller matrices.
-One representing thd documents x the topics and one reprssenting the topics x the vocabulary of words.
-This is illustrated below.
-Those matrices are representative of two Dirichlet distributions.
+Latent Dirichlet Allocation is fundamentally factorizing the Bag of Words matrix [documents x vocabulary (all the unique words) with aij being the occurence] into two smaller matrices.
+One representing the documents x the topics and one representing the topics x the vocabulary of words.
+This matrix factorization is illustrated below.
+Those matrices are associated with two Dirichlet distributions.
 - Distribution alpha will tell us what documents are associated with the topics (topic per document model).
 - Distribution beta will tell us what words are associated with these topics (words per topic model).